Keibert Ruiz Player Props: Nationals vs. Mets

 Keibert Ruiz At The Plate

-- He has gone deep in 11.9% of his games this year, and 3.2% of his trips to the plate.
+- Looking at the 85 games he has played this season, he's hit a home run in 10 of them (11.8%), and in 3.1% of his trips to the plate.

-- Ruiz has had an RBI in 30 games this year (35.7%), including eight multi-RBI outings (9.5%).
+- Ruiz has driven in a run in 30 games this season (35.3%), including eight games with more than one RBI (9.4%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 26 of 84 games this season, and more than once 3 times.
+- In 26 of 85 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.